frctl/fractal-docs/docs/guide/upgrading.md

 title: Upgrading
 ---

 # Upgrade Guide

 ## Upgrading from a pre-1.0 version

-If you are have been using a pre-1.0 version of Fractal, you will need to update both the local Fractal version in your project dependencies **and** your Fractal CLI tool version.
+If you have been using a pre-1.0 version of Fractal, you will need to update both the local Fractal version in your project dependencies **and** your Fractal CLI tool version.

 ### CLI tool